Generic selectors

 Fan reaction to Etihad Stadium renovation plans

-While the Etihad Stadium renovation plans were announced in 2022, the feedback from Manchester City fans has been mainly positive.
+The Etihad Stadium renovation plans were announced in 2022 and the initial feedback from Man City fans was largely positive.
 Most of them see it as the positive step the club needs to take to maintain its dominance in the football world while attracting more fans with its on-field success.

-However, it has allowed some fans to make fun of Manchester City and the long-running joke that they can never fill their current capacity.
+However, it has allowed some fans to make fun of the club and the long-running joke that they can never fill their current capacity.

 Andy is a freelance sports writer with ten years of experience covering major sporting events across Europe.
 He has also been a season ticket holder at Old Trafford since 2008 and has visited over 40 football stadiums in the United Kingdom and abroad following the Reds.